damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/5. Assembly/README.md

 1. Assembly sequence
  - The set of steps necessary to properly assemblme the product

-2. Part list consist of:
+2. Part list is a complete list of all parts needed to build the complete product and consist of:
+  - Item numbers are based on the assembly structure, that is, the order in which parts are displayed in assembly.
+  - Part number or drawing number which is a reference back to the detail drawing (Refer to the BOM)
-  - part name
+  - Part name
-  - Reference
   - Quantity
   - Image of each part
   - Refer to the BOM in section 4 (Manufacturing)